samathaluca/fallen/README.md

 Defensive design is the practice of planning for contingencies in the design stage of a project or undertaking.
 Essentially, in the project, it would be the practice of anticipating all possible ways that an end-user could misuse the app, then designing the app so as to make such misuse impossible, or to minimize the negative consequences.
 For example, each opportunity for user input was developed expecting users to abuse it deliberatley or accidentally.
 Defences were put in place to minimise the opportunity for this happening.
-For example, character number limits and required input fields.
+For example, character number limits and required input fields in the forms.

 Defensive design/ defensive programming considered Murphy's law.
 Murphy's law is an adage or epigram that is typically stated as: "Anything that can go wrong will go wrong".